sgrumo/collettivomandra/README.md

 If you want to donwgrade Next.js to increase compatibility with deployment systems, you can follow the official guide, taking care to carry out the steps in reverse: [https://nextjs.org/docs/upgrading](https://nextjs.org/docs/upgrading)

+If you downgrade this project to Next versions below 12.0 make sure to remove `swcMinify: true` from `next.config.js`

 ##

 <h3 align="center" id="project">